mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 is an extremely heavily armoured Hunter/Killer robot with monofilament front claws and razor-sharp teeth that can crush bone or hold a target in place.
-Equipped with superior sensors and target designating lasers in its red- glowing PRIS eyes, ROvER can find and pinpoint its prey for ranged weapons systems to bring down.
+Equipped with superior sensors and target designating lasers in its red-glowing PRIS eyes, ROvER can find and pinpoint its prey for ranged weapons systems to bring down.

 Robot Hits Locomotion Speed TL Cost